Getting Started

 console.log(`"${quote.text}" — ${quote.author.name}`)

-Step 4: Filter by Language and Category
+Filter by language and category

 curl -s -H "X-API-Key: $QUOTE_GALLERY_API_KEY" \